Sugar (musical): Synopsis

+History

 Produced by David Merrick and directed and choreographed by Gower Champion, Sugar opened on Broadway at the Majestic Theatre on April 9, 1972 after 14 previews and closed on June 23, 1973 after 505 performances.
-The opening night cast included Robert Morse as Jerry/Daphne, Tony Roberts as Joe/Josephine, Elaine Joyce as Sugar Kane, Cyril Ritchard as Osgood Fielding Jr., Sheila Smith as Sweet Sue, and Steve Condos as Spats Palazzo.
 Scenic design was by Robin Wagner, costume design by Alvin Colt, and lighting design by Martin Aronstein.
 Elaine Joyce was replaced by Pamela Blair later in the run.